karaposu/realtimevoiceapi/info.md

 # also i want to name this module in future, possible names: VoiceEngine, revving or VoxBridge or voxengine or voicechatengine

+#The VAD needs to accumulate enough speech duration before transitioning to SPEECH state.